 I paint my landscapes devoid of human figures because that's what I enjoy most.
 It's my quiet environmental statement.
 My travels in the rest of the world have given me a deeper sense of appreciation for the pristine wilderness held within the rugged periphery of this province.
 They are landscapes rich with light and void of human interference and that is what I want to have reflected in my work.

 Excerpt from artist statement in Drawings from the Permanent Collection exhibition publication, organized by the Art Gallery of Memorial University, 1983

-Goudie experimented with different subjects in the 1970s including portraits, animals, architecture and landscapes, but by the early 1980s, he began working from the natural environment almost exclusively.
+Goudie experimented with different subjects in the 1970s including portraits, animals, architecture, and landscapes, but by the early 1980s, his work dealt with the natural environment almost exclusively.

 His art has been exhibited extensively nationally and internationally.
 In 2012, the Christina Parker Gallery in St. John's organized a retrospective of his work, Scott Goudie – Celebrating 35 Years.
 The show consisted of scores of prints, drawingss and watercolours dating from 1977 to 2012.

 In addition to being part of The Rooms Provincial Art Gallery's Permanent Collection, Goudie's artwork is represented in private and public collections such as the Canada Council Art Bank; the Art Gallery of Nova Scotia; the Owens Art Gallery at Mount Allison University, New Brunswick; the Nickle Arts Museum at the University of Calgary; and the Simon Fraser University Art Gallery in British Columbia.

 Goudie is also a skilled musician.
 He has played with such blues legends as Muddy Waters, Johnny Shines, and Albert Collins, and is today considered one of the best blues musicians in the province.